birdenly/NC-handlers/README.md

 # Nucleus Co-op handlers
-All the handlers i have made.
+All the handlers i have made for [Nucleus Co-op](https://nucleus-coop.github.io/)

 **Broken handlers** either are broken because of server auth, broken input or the LAN of the game has problems that i couldnt fix.